 Neighbours, for example, are likely to be concerned about the local environment and will make their feelings known.
 These expectations of voters have sometimes resulted in governments making it obligatory for companies to collect and report publically on the release of pollution.

 The National Pollution Inventory (NPI) in Australia, for example, requires qualifying companies to report on the release of 93 substances identified as a result of their potential impact on the environment and health.

-Similarly, the Toxics Release Inventory in the US, born from the Emergency Planning and Community Right to Know legislation, places obligations on industry to report information.
-Indeed, in the US, firms have to produce particular reports to fulfil this requirement, such as discharge monitoring reports (DMR).
+Similarly, the Toxics Release Inventory in the US, born from the Emergency Planning and Community Right to Know legislation, places obligations on the industry to report information.
+Indeed, in the US, firms have to produce particular reports to fulfill this requirement, such as discharge monitoring reports (DMR).

 North of the border, the Canadian counterpart to the toxics-release inventory exists as the Canadian National Pollution Release Inventory.